A Stable Marriage Requires Communication: Introduction

-These results still leave two questions open.
-The first is whether some more powerful model may allow for faster algorithms.
-While most ``natural'' algorithms for stable marriage do fit into these models, there may be others that do not; indeed, there exist problems for which ``unnatural'' operations, such as various types of hashing or arithmetic operations, do give algorithmic speedups.
 The second question concerns randomized algorithms: can they do better than deterministic ones?
-This question is especially fitting for this problem as the \emph{expected} running time is known to be small.\footnote{In particular, this would be the case if the expected running time could be made small for \emph{any} distribution on preferences, rather than just the uniform one.} We give a negative answer to both hopes, as well as several other related problems:
+This question is especially fitting for the stable marriage problem as the \emph{expected} running time is known to be small when the preferences are chosen uniformly at random.\footnote{In particular, this would be the case if the expected running time could be made small for \emph{any} distribution on preferences, rather than just the uniform one.} We give a negative answer to both hopes, as well as several other related problems, thereby showing that answering a wide variety of basic questions related to stable marriages requires a quadratic number of queries (that is, requires querying nearly the entire preference structure):

-\begin{theorem}[Informal, see Theorem \ref{thm:query}] Any randomized (or deterministic) algorithm that uses any type of Boolean queries to the women's and to the men's preferences to solve any of the following problems requires $\Omega(n^2)$ queries in the worst case: \begin{enumerate}[label={\alph*.}] \item finding an (approximately) stable marriage,\footnote{Our notion of ``approximately stable marriage'' is that the marriage shares many married couples with some stable marriage; see Definition \ref{dfn:asm}.} \item determining whether a given marriage is stable or far from stable, \item determining whether a given pair is contained in some/every stable marriage, \item finding any $\e n$ pairs that appear in some/every stable marriage. \end{enumerate} These lower bounds hold even if we allow arbitrary preprocessing of all the men's preferences and of all the women's preferences separately.
-The lower bound for~a.~holds regardless of which (stable or approximately stable) marriage is produced by the algorithm. \end{theorem}
+\begin{theorem}[Informal, see Corollaries~\ref{cor:asm} and~\ref{cor:related}] Any randomized (or deterministic) algorithm that uses any type of Boolean queries to the women's and to the men's preferences to solve any of the following problems requires $\Omega(n^2)$ queries in the worst case: \begin{enumerate}[label={(\alph*)},ref={\alph*}] \item finding an (approximately) stable marriage,\footnote{Our notion of ``approximately stable marriage'' is that the marriage shares many married couples with some stable marriage; see Definition~\ref{dfn:asm} for a formal definition and a discussion, and Section~\ref{sec:dist-to-stability} for proof of tractability of this notion.} \item determining whether a given marriage is stable or far from stable, \item determining whether a given pair of participants is contained in some/every stable marriage, \item finding any $\e n$ pairs of participants that appear in some/every stable marriage. \end{enumerate} These lower bounds hold even if we allow arbitrary preprocessing of all the men's preferences and of all the women's preferences separately.
+The lower bound for Part~(\ref{thm:query-informal-find}) holds regardless of which (stable or approximately stable) marriage is produced by the algorithm. \end{theorem}

 Our proof of Theorem \ref{thm:query-informal} comes from a reduction to the well-known lower bounds for the disjointness problem \cite{KS92,Razborov92} in Yao's \cite{Yao79} model of two-party communication complexity (see \cite{KN97} for a survey).
 We consider a scenario in which Alice holds the preferences of the $n$ women and Bob holds the preferences of the $n$ men, and show that each of the problems from Theorem~\ref{thm:query-informal} requires the exchange of $\Omega(n^2)$ bits of communication between Alice and Bob.